top of page

 Hybrid models of physical therapy can combine the best of both world for musculoskeletal care.

-As the number of digital PT options expand, companies are producing an increasing amount of clinical data to support the use of this technology.
+As the number of digital PT options expand, companies are also producing an increasing amount of clinical data to support the use of this technology.
 Clinical study outcomes have been favorable and have shown that “digitally delivered care with a therapist and/or coach was effective in improving… symptoms”.

 There is a growing body of clinical evidence to support the use of digital care for physical therapy.